innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

 ## Start here
 If you are new to Google Cloud Platform and its products, you might find the documentation a bit lacking or tough to interpret without concrete examples.
 Maybe you are a Google search wizard and can easily find whatever resources you need to learn from.
 As for myself, finding an easy step-by-step resource is like looking for a needle in a haystack.

 This blog is my journey on how to perform online predictions using Google Could Machine Learning (ML) Engine.
-You are expected to have some Python and TensorFlow background to be able to flow this guide.
+You are expected to have some Python and TensorFlow background to be able to follow this guide.

 NOTE: I use Python 3.5.2 with TensorFlow 1.2.1 in a Linux environment.